Vaginal Hysterectomy, Uterosacral Ligament Suspension, Anterior Repair, and Perineorrhaphy

 A pelvic exam was performed in the dorsal lithotomy position.
 With Valsalva, the anterior vaginal wall prolapsed 2 cm below the hymen, the cervix 3 cm above the hymen, and the posterior wall 2 cm above the hymen.
 The vaginal length was 9 cm.
 Empty supine cough stress test was negative for urinary leakage.
 See Figure 1 for graphic demonstration of prolapse.

 Figure 1.
 Graphic Demonstration of Pre- and Postoperative POP-Q Measurements

 Used with permission from the American Urogynecologic Society (AUGS).

 There was no indication for imaging for this patient.

-As a non-frail 74-year-old woman, preoperative labs included complete blood count (CBC), hemoglobin A1c (Hgb A1C), urinalysis and urine culture and electrocardiogram (ECG).
-She was not anemic or thrombocytopenic, Hgb A1C was 6.2 mg/dL and urine was without evidence of infection.
-ECG showed normal sinus rhythm.
-Patient was thus cleared for surgery.
+As a non-frail 74-year-old woman, preoperative labs included complete blood count (CBC), hemoglobin A1c (Hgb A1C), urinalysis, urine culture, and electrocardiogram (ECG).
+She was not anemic or thrombocytopenic, Hgb A1C was 6.2 mg/dl, and urine was without evidence of infection.
+ECG showed a normal sinus rhythm.
+The patient was thus cleared for surgery.

 Options for Treatment